MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The modes can vary in four ways:

 -  the display device connection to the Graphics Engine,
--  the number of buffers: double-buffer, simple buffer (also known as *direct*),
+-  the number of buffers,
 -  pixel format or depth,
 -  the memory layout of the pixels.

+.. _section_display_connection:

 Display Connection
 ==================